 Bow tie analysis for identifying control gaps

 We often use bow-tie analysis to help our clients identify possible risk treatment options based on control gaps.
+For example, where a cause or an impact has no corresponding control, an option to address the gap may be worthwhile.

 Cost benefit analysis